JGN1/ewd-api-labs-2023/README.md

   const [responseLinkText, setResponseLinkText] = useState();
   const [responseState, setResponseState] = useState();
 ~~~
 I then needed to add 'switch' to the `useEffect()` section of the script.
-For SUPABASE (dev environment) I added teh following...
+For SUPABASE (dev environment) I added the following...
 ~~~JavaScript
  if (import.meta.env.VITE_AUTH_API == "SUPABASE") {
       getMovieReviews(movie.id).then((rev) => {